DIVE GEAR REQUIREMENTS, RECOMMENDATIONS & FAQs

 There is a difference between scuba masks and snorkel masks.
 Masks made for scuba diving are made from much higher quality materials and subjected to more scrutinizing tests because they must keep out water at much greater depths.
 The deeper you go, the more pressure there is pushing water into the mask.
 With a snorkeling mask, pressure is greatly reduced, and if there is a problem you are never far from the surface.
 Because scuba masks are made with better quality materials, they are more expensive.
 Scuba diving masks typically cost between $30 to $120.
 Snorkeling masks can run anywhere from $10 to $40.
 Comfort when diving is very important and a good mask is probably first on the list to achieving comfort in the water.
 You won’t regret getting a good diving mask 🙂 Here is a link to a good dive mask on Amazon.

-Dive Fins Recommendations
+Dive Fins Recommendation

 Make sure you buy fins that are for diving and not snorkeling.
 Dive fins are longer than snorkel fins and if you buy snorkeling fins you won’t be able to keep up with your dive group.
 Below are the 2 main types of dive fins with my recommendations.

-1. Full Foot/Barefoot Style (No booties required with this style)
+(No booties required with this style)

-Key Characteristics of Full-Foot Fins:
+Key Characteristics of Full-Foot Fins

 - Easy to wear and remove